AndyMardell/mailgun-slack/README.md

 npm i --production
 ```

-## Zip up or deploy
+## Zip or deploy

-Zip all files or deploy to AWS Lambda
+Zip all files or deploy to AWS Lambda however you would normally.

-## Add env variables
+## Add environment variables

 There area a couple of environment variables which need adding to your lambda
 instance: